CLAIRE-Labo/python-ml-research-template/README.md

     3. Have a look at the last paragraph below describing how to keep your project in good shape, then delete this getting started, to only keep the project [Getting Started](#getting-started) section.

 You're off to a good start!
+If you made it here, give the template a star!
 Here are a few tips for keeping your project in good shape.

 - Keep this README up to date.
   Fill in the rest of the sections after the Getting Started section when releasing your project.